teds-tech-talks/n8n-community-leaderboard/about.md

 ## Community-Led Initiative

-The n8n Creators Leaderboard is a community-led project.
+n8narena is a community-led project.
 We strive to maintain transparency, fairness, and accuracy in our rankings and presentations.
 If you have any questions, suggestions, or concerns, please don't hesitate to reach out.

 Thank you for being part of the n8n creator community!